FAQs

 - 14

-This moisturizer has been formulated especially for anyone with a vulva/vagina.
+This moisturizer has been formulated especially for people with a vulva/vagina.

 she is going through cancer treatments, your mom (please tell your mom!
 It keeps me awake at night

-And, it's for you, so you can sit, move & dance comfortably, avoid UTIs, prioritize your overall pelvic health, enjoy penetrative sex comfortably and prevent and/or treat vaginal dryness!
+And, it's for you, so you can sit, move & dance comfortably, avoid UTIs, prioritize your overall pelvic health, enjoy insertive sex comfortably and prevent and/or treat vulva & vaginal dryness!

 - 15